Chapelin/MvvmCross/docs/_documentation/fundamentals/value-converters.md

 These are `MvxVisibilityValueConverter` and `MvxInvertedVisibilityValueConverter` registered under the names "Visibility" and "InvertedVisibility".

+**Note:** The default behavior of theses converters is to toogle the visibility between "Visible" and "Collapsed".
+If you need to "Hide" an ui component, set the optional parameter to "true".

 On each platform, these allow ViewModel properties to be mapped to ui visibility properties.
 The basic logic of the Visibility test catches many common cases:

 - `string` - any non-null non-empty string is `visible`